 When you come out of the gate with a mid-vacation proposal in the Seychelles followed by a wedding in an actual castle in Cheshire, England, well, it starts to feel like there's nowhere left to go but down.
 But when it comes to his four-plus year marriage with effervescent pop star Ciara, she of the magical hips, tireless work ethic and the catchy No. 1 singles, all the Seattle Seahawks quarterback does is win.
-Having landed his dream girl—due with her third child this summer— "I'm truly grateful every day to get to come home," he told the Seattle Post-Intelligencer, "and it puts a smile on my face every time."
+Having landed his dream girl—who gave birth to her third child, son Win this July— "I'm truly grateful every day to get to come home," he told the Seattle Post-Intelligencer, "and it puts a smile on my face every time."

 The Giants wide receiver made the ultimate catch attending former teammate Victor Cruz's birthday party back in November 2016.
 Spying the Gucci and Versace runway vet, "I walked up to her and bought her a drink and it was over after that," he told People.
 Thirteen months later, the Victoria's Secret model was accepting his birthday proposal and by March 2018, they were wed and expecting their first daughter Cali.
 Daughter Cassie rounded out their team this past December with Iman crowing, "Our Christmas gift came early."

-No matter that Tampa Bay's newly minted quarterback will start next season in a new uniform with a different coach, a few things haven't changed.
-New England's former 14-time pro bowler still has his six Super Bowl rings and is still outkicking his coverage personally thanks to bride of 11 years, Bundchen.
+No matter that Tampa Bay's newly minted quarterback started this season in a new uniform with a different coach, a few things haven't changed.
+New England's former 14-time pro bowler still has his six Super Bowl rings and is still out-kicking his coverage personally thanks to bride of 11 years, Bundchen.
 Sure, the 6-foot-4 dad of three is no slouch, but the Brazilian-bred beauty—the world's highest-paid model for 15 years straight—is practically synonymous with supermodel.
 As Brady wrote in a February anniversary tribute, "You have always been the one to hold us up and you love us the way no one else can."

 Okay, technically the former Miami Heat guard has hung up his sneaks, but he's still got game and one of the more enviable marriages around.
 Always able to find the fun (see, for example: the '90s-themed bash Wade threw for the actress' 46th birthday), they do their best not to get bogged down in petty arguments.
 "He lets me off the hook, and I do the same," she told Glamour.
 "Is it annoying that he refuses to put the cap back on the toothpaste?
 Yes.
 But at the end of the day, I just screw it back on myself.
 It's give-and-take."
 And to the star what she reaps is well worth it.
 Calling her husband "a Nicholas Sparks book exploded into an NBA player" she told E!
 News, "he's very romantic and a great gift-giver."
 (Among his best: a surprise first anniversary trip to Bora Bora.)
 In fact their married life is so "freakishly awesome," Union told E!
 News, "It's almost kind of embarrassing to talk about."